 When she looked down, everyone had moved ahead a considerable distance.
 Shit, she'd fallen behind.
 A sigh escaped her lips as she moved to keep pace.
 The squad had stretched out along the road, no longer in a tight formation.

 There was a loud crack in the air.
 The squaddie closest to her—she never learned his name—was thrown against the rockface, followed by a trail of crimson mist.
 She watched his head bounce off the wall before his body crumpled onto the road.

 "Down, now!"
-Crow called out, and the Dragoons flattened to the road like running water.
+Crow called out, and the Dragoons flattened to the road like drops of water.

 There was nowhere to run for miles.
 There was no cover.
 There was nothing but rock and road for kilometres aside from a few rotting wooden guardrails.
-All they had was a height advantage.
+All they had working in their favour was the height advantage.

 "Pup!"
 Someone called.
 With all that adrenaline pumping her heart out of her chest, she couldn't make out where it came from.

 "Bloody hell.
 Private!"
 He yelled again.
 Sounded like Crow.
 It had to be Crow.